What is the argument for red light cameras in the first place?

 They are what we call Americans, living in a democracy, but this appears to be a foreign concept to Florida, and to Coral Springs Commissioners.

-If there’s no solid argument for red light cameras, why the fuck do we have them?
+If there’s no solid argument for red-light cameras, why the fuck do we have them?

 Do you think it has anything to do with money, and not with actual safety, as its proponents claim?
 Gee, you would be right if you thought that!

-Groups who “believe” red light cameras reduce crashes and increase safety have formed lobbying groups such as the Stop Red Light Running Coalition of Florida, which was created to lobby for a state law in Florida allowing red light cameras to be used.
+Groups who “believe” red light cameras reduce crashes and increase safety have formed lobbying groups such as the Stop Red Light Running Coalition of Florida, which was created to lobby for a state law in Florida allowing red-light cameras to be used.
 But guess what?
 These lobbying groups have ties to the red light camera industry.
 For example, a board member of the Stop Red Light Running Coalition of Florida was Ron Reagan, Treasurer of American Traffic Solutions’ (AFT’s) front group, The National Coalition for Safer Roads.

 And guess what American Traffic Solutions sells?

 You guessed it—red light cameras and operational services, resulting in revenue collection.
 (In fact, The National Coalition for Safer Roads is funded in large measure by the traffic camera industry.)
-And there is something very important that lobbyist groups do which affect public policy, right or wrong, and that’s contributing to political campaigns.
+And there is something very important that lobbyist groups do which affects public policy, right or wrong, and that’s contributing to political campaigns.

 So in other words, more red light cameras mean more money for the manufacturers and operators (run by private companies who get a big piece of the fines action), more revenue for insurance companies (who get higher rates when someone is issued a citation), and more revenue for the city, with no proven effectiveness in cutting down on the number of accidents or any increase in public safety.